CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Introduction

 \section{Introduction}

 Quantum chemical methods have advanced significantly for the treatment of most chemistry problems.
-Advances in Density Functional Theory (DFT) have pushed the limits of system sizes to whole proteins\cite{fox2014density} and led to substantially improved accuracy across a spectrum of chemically relevant interactions\cite{mardirossian2017thirty,Goerigk2017GMTKN55,Najibi2018NLC,Mardirossian2018PT2,hait2018accurate,hait2018accuratepolar}.
-Local correlation methods\cite{Saebo1993local} for coupled cluster theory have also dramatically increased the size of systems which can be treated with wave function theory\cite{saitow2017new}.
-However, none of these methods can be accurately applied to systems that display \textit{strong} correlation.
-Strong correlation is an effect that arises due to the presence of low-lying, accessible electronic states.\cite{Small2011SC} The quantum interference of these states with the single determinant ground state (implicitly or explicitly assumed in most flavors of DFT and coupled cluster to be qualitatively correct) results in a wave function where many determinants have appreciable contribution.\cite{Shepard1987MC} Single reference theories that ignore such effects introduce significant errors; indeed strong correlation is recognized as a primary failure mode of present-day DFT.\cite{mardirossian2017thirty} Strong correlation occurs in bond-breaking, extended $\pi$-systems, and (particularly first-row) transition metal systems\cite{hait2019levels}, especially those involving multiple metal centers.
+Advances in density functional theory (DFT) have pushed the limits of system sizes to whole proteins\cite{fox2014density} and led to substantially improved accuracy across a spectrum of chemically relevant interactions\cite{mardirossian2017thirty,Goerigk2017GMTKN55,Najibi2018NLC,Mardirossian2018PT2,hait2018accurate,hait2018accuratepolar}.
+Local correlation methods\cite{Saebo1993local} for coupled-cluster theory have also dramatically increased the size of systems which can be treated accurately with wave function theory\cite{saitow2017new}.
+However, none of these methods are satisfactory for systems that display \textit{strong} correlation.
+Strong correlation is an effect that arises due to the presence of low-lying, accessible electronic states.\cite{Small2011SC} The quantum interference of these states with the single determinant ground state (implicitly or explicitly assumed in most flavors of DFT and coupled-cluster to be qualitatively correct) results in a wave function where many determinants have appreciable contribution.\cite{Shepard1987MC} Single-reference theories that ignore such effects introduce significant errors; indeed strong correlation is recognized as a primary failure mode of present-day DFT.\cite{mardirossian2017thirty} Strong correlation is commonly found in bond-breaking, extended $\pi$-systems, and (particularly first-row) transition metal systems\cite{hait2019levels}, especially those involving multiple metal centers.
 Dealing with strong correlation is thus extremely important for modeling catalysis, surface chemistry, and bioinorganic chemistry.